bcp259/Sunday-Red-E/README.md

     > drop columns
       - year, season, course_num, course_par (constant values)
       - start_hole? need to dig deeper and see if masters is not shotgun start aka everyone will start at hole 1
+        - edit: not all tournaments start at hole 1. some tournaments started at the back 9 (10) due to various conditions such as inclement weather
 [ ] Incorporate additional datasets (possibility to include golfer place of birth/primary residence, course weather data)